Best Hiking Shoes of 2024

 What we didn’t like: quick pull lace system

 When we first wrote this guide, we tested the Adidas Terrex Swift R, and we called it a capable, agile, and casual hiking shoe.
-Since then, it’s now in its third revamp, and the Adidas Terrex Swift R3 GTX is next on our list to test.
+Since then, it’s now in its third revamp, and the Adidas Terrex Swift R3 GORE-TEX, with an updated look.

-From its looks, it still seems sporty enough to wear to the gym and capable enough to handle loose rock.
-For those looking to make miles quickly, these R3 looks like a great option, and we can’t wait to try them.
-We’re also curious to see whether there have been any changes to the quick-pull system that closely resembles that on the Salomon X Ultras.
+The R3 still is sporty enough to wear to the gym and capable enough to handle loose rock.
+For those looking to make miles quickly, the R3 is a great option.

 Weight (men’s): 1 lb 13 oz